 First-level thinking says “I think the company’s earnings will fall; sell” Second-level thinking says “I think the company’s earnings will fall less than people expect and the pleasant surprise will lift the stockmarket.The Most Important Thing – Howard Marks

-One of the things that confuses rookie investors is that, pretty early on, they realise that stockmarket prices often go UP on bad news and DOWN on good news.
+One of the things that confuses rookie investors is that they see stockmarket prices often going UP on bad news and DOWN on good news.
 How can that be?

 A useful concept here is the idea of The Expectations Treadmill.
 Imagine that Amazon is not a company but rather a professional athlete running on one of those treadmill machines that you see in most gyms.

 With the amazing past performance of Amazon, the expectations of the market are high and so Amazon has the speed of its treadmill set FAST.
 So Amazon has to run hard just to keep up with analyst and investor expectations.
 It only takes one small stumble for Amazon to fail to keep up with the expectations treadmill and the price to fall sharply.

 Now imagine a fat and unfit company walks over to the same treadmill.
 The analysts and investors watch them walk up and they set the speed low based on what they’ve seen of them in the past.
 The conveyor belt moves so slowly that it isn’t that hard for our overweight friend to keep up and even outperform the treadmill.
 That’s your value stock, that is.
 He may not look good, but in the short term, your clapped out value stock is just as likely to outperform the ripped Amazon.
 You can make a decent argument for tilting towards quality over the longer term.
 But its a coinflip over the short term.